hyperledger-archives/composer-sample-networks/packages/perishable-network/README.md

 `git clone` the repository for the sample, `cd` into its directory and then run `npm install` followed by `npm test`.
 The unit test will run and should pass.

-### Demo inside Playground
+### Demo inside Hyperledger Composer

-Import the sample into Playground using the `Import/Replace` button.
+Import the sample into Hyperledger Composer using the `Import/Replace` button.

 Submit a `SetupDemo` transaction